dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Infrastructure/ReadMe.Infrastructure.md

 ## Redis Cache

-1. Preferred way: see ReadMe.Persistance for **FusionCache**
+1. Preferred way: see ReadMe.Persistence for **FusionCache**
 2. Create CacheOptions
 3. Use caching, for instance in the decorator (see CachedProductRepository)
-4. Add PrivateResolver (in Shopway.Persistance) to be able to deserialized object with private setters
+4. Add PrivateResolver (in Shopway.Persistence) to be able to deserialized object with private setters
 5. Update cache in UniteOfWork (see Persistence layer) or in the decorator

 IMemory cache is faster, but the Redis cache can be reused between multiple instance of the same application.